Creating standard operating procedures for QM

 a) Standard operating procedures as part of the QM manual?

-There are arguments in favor of integrating these standard operating procedures directly into the QM system or QM manual, and there are arguments against it.
+There are arguments in favor of integrating these standard operating procedures directly into the QM manual, and there are arguments against it.
 Arguments against the integration of standard operating procedures into the quality management manual are:

 1. Separation of confidential and non-confidential content

-A lot of manufacturers want to proudly present their QM system (QM manual) to the outside world.
-If this QM system contains in-house know-how, this is not possible.
-This problem does not occur if there are separate standard operating procedures.
+A lot of manufacturers want to proudly present their QM manual to the outside world.
+If this manual contains in-house know-how, this is not possible.
+The problem does not occur if there are separate standard operating procedures.

 2. Interchangeability of standard operating procedures